 Using thrifted home decor is a budget friendly way to create the home of your dreams that is not only beautiful, but unique to you.
 In this post I have put together the ultimate guide to thrifting for home decor and I hope it is a help to you!

 It is safe to say the majority of our home is decorated with thrifted home decor.
 There are obviously things in a home that should be purchased new, but more often than not, thrifted home decor is overlooked as an affordable option to furnish and decorate your home!

-Thrifted items can be found from secondhand stores, but they can also be found on Facebook Marketplace and garage sales as well!
+Thrifted items can be found from secondhand stores, but they can also be found on Facebook Marketplace, Etsy, Ebay and garage sales as well!
 I have even had luck finding amazing deals at antique stores!

-Budget is obviously a huge reason I love to thrift.
+Budget is obviously a huge reason I love to visit thrift shops.
 Finding beautiful pieces at affordable prices is a huge win.
 Another bonus to thrifting is being able to decorate your home with finds that are unique to you.
 This truly makes a house a home.

 I have written several blog posts on second hand home decor, sharing my finds, and thrifting tips and tricks.
 In this post, I am combining several ideas I’ve shared in the past to create the ultimate guide to thrifted home decor which will hopefully encourage you to shop for some new pieces on your own.